mliew21396/remote-work-u3/week-8/1-intro-to-databases/README.md

 +--------------------+
 </pre>

-You can use a design tool like like [SQL Designer](https://socrates.devbootcamp.com/sql) to draw your schema.
+You can use a design tool like [SQL Designer](https://socrates.devbootcamp.com/sql) to draw your schema.
-These tools as you to specify data types, which were not captured in the table above.
+These tools ask you to specify data types, which were not captured in the table above.
 In the image below, the yellow fields represent numeric values and the red fields represent text values.

 ![states_region](imgs/states_region.png)

 As you can see, there is a line connecting the `id` field from the `regions` table to the `region_id` field from the `states` table.
 This line shows that the two tables are connected by those fields, thus the two numbers should be the same.
-For Example, if you look at Arizona, you can see the `region_id` is 8, which means Arizona belongs to the Mountain region.
+For example, if you look at Arizona, you can see the `region_id` is 8, which means Arizona belongs to the Mountain region.

 **NOTE:** In [SQL Designer](https://socrates.devbootcamp.com/sql), you'll notice that you can pick a "type" for each field.
 For example, the birthday field should be a "date" type.
 There's a core set of datatypes that all SQL-based databases support, but many have additional types.
 You can read more about that at [w3schools.com](http://www.w3schools.com/sql/sql_datatypes.asp) or on [Wikipedia](http://en.wikipedia.org/wiki/SQL#Data_types).
 For now, don't worry about using the perfect datatype (i.e. `varchar` vs. `text`), just use the one that colors it appropriately.
 SQL Designer is a bit weird to use.
 You have to use the menu at the right and then play with it a bit.
 You'll get the hang of it soon!